To effectively improve society

 by helping people improve their decision-making and make positive behavior changes

 with our research-based tools, articles, and other content.

 Why do we do this?

 Shortcomings of the human mind inflict significant costs on just about every individual, organization, and government.
-For example, cognitive biases harm our ability to make good, rational decisions about the things we care about, while positive habits are vital for sustained progress towards long-term goals, but they can be difficult to form, and the best practices for permanently instilling them remain a matter of guesswork for most people.
+For example, cognitive biases harm our ability to make helpful, rational decisions about the things we care about, while positive habits are vital for sustained progress towards long-term goals, but they can be difficult to form, and the best practices for creating them remain a matter of guesswork for most people.

 Scientists in fields like psychology, neuroscience, and economics have developed effective tactics for countering many of these problems, but very few of us have integrated these insights and techniques into our personal and professional lives in a consistent way.

 Our aim is to help you benefit from these insights, by building engaging, interactive tools that help you understand yourself more deeply, identify your biases, form new positive habits, and make better decisions.

 When we say that it’s our aim to improve society effectively, that means we want to have the biggest impact we can given our focus area, abilities, resources, and other constraints.
 Here’s how we think about our impact:

 Impact = number of people reached x average value we provide to each such person

 We believe that, if we charged for our content, we would reach far fewer people without increasing the value of our content enough to compensate.
 This means that, as of right now, we believe we can best achieve our mission by providing all our content free of charge.